pgtipping/Synthalyst/memory-bank/progress.md

 - Medical Knowledge Assistant treats conversational phrases as new medical queries
 - Some TypeScript errors still exist in test files that need to be addressed
 - Port 3001 sometimes remains in use after server shutdown, requiring manual termination
+- Need to ensure proper separation of client and server components in Next.js, especially regarding metadata exports
+- Need to be careful with library version updates, particularly for packages like lru-cache where API changes can cause build failures

 ### UI Guidelines